What is Azure Virtual Desktop?

 - Network traffic may flow outside country/region borders when VMs that host desktops and apps connect to the management service.

-- To optimize for network performance, we recommend that the session host's VMs are collocated in the same Azure region as the management service.
+- To optimize for network performance, we recommend that the session host's VMs are located in the Azure region that is closest to the user.

 Supported Remote Desktop clients

-The following Remote Desktop clients support Windows Virtual Desktop:
+The following Remote Desktop clients support Azure Virtual Desktop:

 Supported virtual machine OS images

-Windows Virtual Desktop supports the following OS images:
+Azure Virtual Desktop follows the Microsoft Lifecycle Policy and supports the following x64 operating system images:

 - Windows 10 Enterprise multi-session